MrR0807/citizen/README.md

 ```

 Just use IntelliJ live template and it will generate this for you with a small shortcut.
 Mine called ``lger``:

 ```
 private static final org.slf4j.Logger LOGGER = org.slf4j.LoggerFactory.getLogger($CLASS$.class);
 ```

+#### Lombok and IntelliJ

+Starting from 2020.3 Lombok plugin is now built-in in IntelliJ.
+Don't forget to disable it, via Settings -> Plugins.

 ## Endpoints

 Controller classes are mainly for documenting endpoint, logging requests then delegating to Service Layer and returning responses.
 They should contain as little business logic as possible.

 ```
     @GetMapping("{id}")